Prairie du Rocher, Illinois: History

-Prairie du Rocher is one of the oldest communities in the 21st century United States that was founded as a French settlement.
+Prairie du Rocher is one of the oldest communities in the 21st-century United States that was founded as a French settlement.
 About four miles to the west, closer to the Mississippi River, is Fort de Chartres, site of a French military fortification and colonial headquarters established in 1720.
-Some buildings were reconstructed after falling into ruins, and the complex is now a state park and historical site.
-The fort and town were a center of government and commerce at the time when France claimed a vast territory in North America, New France or La Louisiane, which stretched from present-day Louisiana and the Illinois Country to Canada.
+Some buildings were reconstructed after falling into ruin, and the complex is now a state park and historical site.
+The fort and the town were a center of government and commerce when France claimed a vast territory in North America, New France or La Louisiane, which stretched from present-day Louisiana and the Illinois Country to Canada.

 The village was founded in 1722 by French colonists, mostly migrants from Canada.